Thrombocytosis

 Increased platelet counts may synergistically accompany any condition in which the bone marrow has been stimulated.

-In primary thrombocytosis, megakaryocytes are produced in the bone marrow at an increased rate, no longer being controlled by the normal regulatory mechanisms.
+In primary thrombocytosis, megakaryocytes are produced in the bone marrow at an increased rate, no longer controlled by the standard regulatory mechanisms.
 This results in a marked increase in the number of circulating platelets.
 Causes of primary thrombocytosis include:

 • Essential thrombocythemia